Kershaw County DUI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during normal business hours (Monday-Friday, 9 am - 5 pm) may expedite the process, as more staff are typically available.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM - 5:00 PM) may expedite the release process, as more staff are available to handle the paperwork.

 What Happens After Posting Bail

-• When You Must Appear in Court: You will receive a notice of your court date(s).
-It is crucially important to appear at all scheduled court appearances.
+- Court Appearances: You will receive a notice of your next court date.
+It is crucial to attend all scheduled hearings.

 Special Considerations in Kershaw County